fi3ework/rollup-plugin-fork-ts-checker/README.md

 Most options are completely same as [fork-ts-checker-webpack-plugin](https://github.com/TypeStrong/fork-ts-checker-webpack-plugin#options).
 But some functionality can not be supported.

 - Webpack related configurations (e.g. ts-loader, happypack).
-- Vue (could be supported, still WIP).
+- vue (could be supported, still WIP).

 ## License